Chris Evans (actor): 2018–present: Avengers films and beyond

 Evans made his Broadway debut in the play Lobby Hero, directed by Trip Cullman, which opened in March 2018 at the Helen Hayes Theatre as a part of Second Stage Theatre's first Broadway season.
 Ben Brantley of The New York Times labeled it a "terrific Broadway debut" and found his performance to be a "marvel of smooth calculation and bluster".
 Evans was nominated for a Drama League Award.
 In 2019, Evans played an Israeli Mossad agent in the Netflix thriller The Red Sea Diving Resort, loosely based on the events of Operation Moses and Operation Joshua in 1984–85.
 Frank Scheck of The Hollywood Reporter gave the film a mixed review; he thought Evans gave a "sincere" performance, despite observing weaknesses in the film's pacing and tone.
 Later that year, he starred as Ransom Drysdale, a spoiled playboy, in Rian Johnson's mystery film Knives Out, which received critical acclaim and grossed $309 million worldwide.
 In NPR, Linda Holmes wrote of Evans's performance: "it's a special treat to see him tear right into this rich-brat bit, both preternaturally handsome and cheerfully obnoxious, a one-man cable-knit charm offensive."

 In 2020, Evans starred in Defending Jacob, an Apple TV+ crime drama miniseries based on the novel of the same name.
 He played Andy Barber, an assistant district attorney whose son is accused of murder.
 Daniel Fienberg of The Hollywood Reporter praised Evans's performance, stating that he "is sturdy and conveys the right measure of empathy and fear".
 He had a cameo in Adam McKay's Netflix comedy, Don't Look Up, which featured an ensemble cast.
 In 2022, Evans voiced the titular character in the Disney/Pixar animation Lightyear, which gained mostly favorable reviews, and starred in the Netflix thriller The Gray Man, an adaptation of the 2009 novel of the same name directed by Anthony and Joe Russo.
-The Gray Man received mixed reviews.
+The Gray Man received mixed reviews, but had strong viewership on Netflix.

-Upcoming projects

-Evans will star in the action-adventure film Ghosted, from director Dexter Fletcher, and is also rumored to play Orin Scrivello, DDS in a new version of Little Shop of Horrors.
-Additionally, he will star in the action comedy Red One, as well in David Yates's Pain Hustlers starring Emily Blunt for Netflix.
+Evans starred alongside Ana de Armas in the Apple TV+ action comedy film Ghosted (2023), from director Dexter Fletcher.
+Benjamin Lee of The Guardian panned the film and the lack of chemistry between de Armas and Evans.
+His next release, the Netflix crime drama Pain Hustlers, also received poor reviews from critics.
+He then reprised his role of Lucas Lee in the animated television series Scott Pilgrim Takes Off and Johnny Storm / Human Torch in a cameo in Deadpool & Wolverine (2024).
+Evans starred with Dwayne Johnson in the action comedy Red One.
+David Rooney of The Hollywood Reporter bemoaned that Evans "deserves better and can only do so much with the witless dialogue".